scheemik/Staircase_Clustering_Detection_Algorithm_v2/README.md

-# Staircase Clustering Detection Algorithm
+# Staircase Clustering Detection Algorithm version 2

-Written by Mikhail Schee for:
+Written by Mikhail Schee for the PhD thesis: Thermohaline staircases in the Arctic Ocean: Detection, evolution, and interaction

+Based upon the code written for:
-Mikhail Schee, Erica Rosenblum, Jonathan M. Lilly, and Nicolas Grisouard (2023) "Unsupervised Clustering Identifies Thermohaline Staircases in the Canada Basin of the Arctic Ocean"
+Mikhail Schee, Erica Rosenblum, Jonathan M. Lilly, and Nicolas Grisouard (2023) "Unsupervised Clustering Identifies Thermohaline Staircases in the Canada Basin of the Arctic Ocean" which can be found at https://zenodo.org/doi/10.5281/zenodo.8029947

 ## License